brownplt/pyret.org/src/pyret-code/index.md

 * Design recipe support includes good data definition primitives, including the expression of invariants.
-Therefore, Pyret has support for refinements (which are currently checked dynamically; a future version may add static support, but this is not our highest priority.)
+Therefore, Pyret has support for refinements (which are currently checked dynamically; a future version may add static support, but this is not our highest priority).
 In particular, by allowing algebraic datatypes to also be objects, Pyret offers significant flexibility and expressiveness.